Help End Marijuana Prohibition (HEMP) Party

-to re legalise and regulate cannabis for personal, medical and industrial uses.
+to re-legalise and regulate Cannabis for personal, medical and industrial use.

 to establish a commercial hemp industry producing fuel, fibre, paper, textiles, food, oil and other environmentally sound products.

 to release all those imprisoned for Cannabis alone and the removal of all records of previous criminal Cannabis convictions.

 - Expansion - A subsection to display extended policies with Sectors as categories and tagged with Aspects of the Cannabis plant.

 - Hemp seeds as food - Cannabis seed remains illegal as food in Australia.
 Varieties of Cannabis with a low THC level are classified as industrial hemp.
 Some Australian States have regulations for the cultivation of hemp.
 The HEMP Party's policy to end prohibition would make the hemp industry viable

 - Interim Measures on Cannabis for medical purposes in Australia - We are seeking genuine Government assistance, with the help of appropriate policy makers and advisory input to develop a detailed policy option for presentation to the International Narcotic Control Board (INCB) on behalf of the Australian people.